Ablation Of Tumors

 Hepatic Tumors

-Primary liver tumors: such as hepatocellular carcinoma (HCC).
+Primary liver tumors: hepatocellular carcinoma (HCC).

 Indications: small tumors or tumors that cannot be surgically resected due to their location or the general health status of the patient.